-Tips that have helped me to overcome mid-semester burnout.
+Tips that have helped me to overcome mid-semester homeschool burnout.

 - Network, collaborate, and enjoy community.
 We need an outlet for motivation and to avoid loneliness.
 It’s imperative that we collaborate with others and gain encouragement and strength from one another.
 I soak up the energy of networking with others.

-As a result of being online, collaborating and networking, I met Mahogany Homemaker – so never underestimate the power of meeting up with other homeschoolers online.
+For example, as a result of being online, collaborating and networking, I met Mahogany Homemaker – so never underestimate the power of meeting up with other homeschoolers online.
 You never know who you might meet in person one day.

 1 Peter 5:7 -“casting all your anxieties on him, because he cares for you.”